sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 There are two types of **ray tracing**: Real-time **ray tracing** (games industry) and hardware **ray tracing** (film industry).

-Ray tracing is a broad term and consists of many smaller things like:
+Ray tracing is a broad term that consists of many smaller things like:
 - Ray Traced Shadows
 - Ray Traced Reflections
 - Ray Traced Lighting